Restriction modification system

-The restriction modification system (RM system) is found in bacteria and other prokaryotic organisms, and provides a defense against foreign DNA, such as that borne by bacteriophages.
+The restriction modification system (RM system) is found in bacteria and archaea, and provides a defense against foreign DNA, such as that borne by bacteriophages.

-Bacteria have restriction enzymes, also called restriction endonucleases, which cleave double stranded DNA at specific points into fragments, which are then degraded further by other endonucleases.
+Bacteria have restriction enzymes, also called restriction endonucleases, which cleave double-stranded DNA at specific points into fragments, which are then degraded further by other endonucleases.
 This prevents infection by effectively destroying the foreign DNA introduced by an infectious agent (such as a bacteriophage).
 Approximately one-quarter of known bacteria possess RM systems and of those about one-half have more than one type of system.

 As the sequences recognized by the restriction enzymes are very short, the bacterium itself will almost certainly contain some within its genome.
 In order to prevent destruction of its own DNA by the restriction enzymes, methyl groups are added.
 These modifications must not interfere with the DNA base-pairing, and therefore, usually only a few specific bases are modified on each strand.

 Endonucleases cleave internal/non-terminal phosphodiester bonds.
-They do so only after recognising specific sequences in DNA which are usually 4-6 base pairs long, and often palindromic.
+They do so only after recognising specific sequences in DNA which are usually 4–6 base pairs long, and often palindromic.

 History

 The RM system was first discovered by Salvatore Luria and Mary Human in 1952 and 1953.
-They found that bacteriophage growing within an infected bacterium could be modified, so that upon their release and re-infection of a related bacterium the bacteriophage’s growth is restricted (inhibited) (also described by Luria in his autobiography on pages 45 and 99 in 1984).
+They found that a bacteriophage growing within an infected bacterium could be modified, so that upon their release and re-infection of a related bacterium the bacteriophage's growth is restricted (inhibited; also described by Luria in his autobiography on pages 45 and 99 in 1984).
 In 1953, Jean Weigle and Giuseppe Bertani reported similar examples of host-controlled modification using different bacteriophage system.
-Later work by Daisy Roulland-Dussoix and Werner Arber in 1962 and many other subsequent workers led to the understanding that restriction was due to attack and breakdown of the modified bacteriophage’s DNA by specific enzymes of the recipient bacteria.
+Later work by Daisy Roulland-Dussoix and Werner Arber in 1962 and many other subsequent workers led to the understanding that restriction was due to attack and breakdown of the modified bacteriophage's DNA by specific enzymes of the recipient bacteria.
 Further work by Hamilton O. Smith isolated HinDII, the first of the class of enzymes now known as restriction enzymes, while Daniel Nathans showed that it can be used for restriction mapping.
 When these enzymes were isolated in the laboratory they could be used for controlled manipulation of DNA, thus providing the foundation for the development of genetic engineering.
 Werner Arber, Daniel Nathans, and Hamilton Smith were awarded the Nobel Prize in Physiology or Medicine in 1978 for their work on restriction-modification.